zakklundin/First-game/README.md

 You need to keep Srek's lawn clean from falling objects!
 If you fail he gets mad!

 ## Instructions
-Collect trash bags that fall from the sky.
-Sometimes, on medium and hard difficulties, an apple falls from the sky, and Srek wants apples to land on his lawn.
-Collecting apples will result in losing a point, while letting them land on ground adds a point.
+Collect trash bags that fall from the sky, if they touch the ground it's game over.
+Sometimes, on medium and hard difficulties, an apple falls from the sky.
+Collecting apples will result in losing a point, while letting them land on the ground earns you a point.

 ## Controls
 - Mouse left-click: Click buttons in menus